top of page

 Teaching Experience and Scholarly Works

-For over a decade, I have served as an adjunct professor in psychology and education at various universities.
+For over a decade, I served as an adjunct professor in psychology and education at various universities.

-Courses I Have Taught
+Courses Taught

 Adolescent Development